-Hartman explains that separate finances worked for a short period, but when kids came along and it was time to buy their first house, differences began to emerge.
+Hartman explains that separate finances worked for a brief period, but when kids came along and it was time to buy their first house, differences began to emerge.

-“I made more money than he did, and I admit that I was kind of unreasonable about him putting up 50 percent of the down payment.
+“I made more money than he did, and I admit that I was unreasonable about him putting up 50 percent of the down payment.
 When he said he didn’t have his share, I realized he hadn’t been managing his money properly.
-He was badly in debt and I hadn’t even known!”
+He was badly in debt, and I hadn’t even known!”

 Hartman says that her ex’s bills were all sent to his office.
 As such, she never knew exactly how bad his situation was.
 However, she guesses that near the end of their relationship, he had managed to rack up more than $40,000 in consumer debt.